SquareGPS/navixy-api/docs/backend-api/resources/tracking/tracker/apn_settings.md

 #### errors

-* 201 – Not found in database (if tracker or APN settings are not found)
+* 201 – Not found in the database (if tracker or APN settings not found).
-* 208 – Device blocked
+* 208 – Device blocked.
-* 214 – Requested operation not supported by the device (if the tracker does not have a GSM module or uses a bundled SIM card, the number of which is hidden from the user)
+* 214 – Requested operation not supported by the device (if the tracker does not have a GSM module or uses a bundled SIM card, the number of which is hidden from the user).